 How Does The Program Work?

 The Operation Game Thief system is set up to accept calls 24 hours a day, 7 days a week, to make sure that we are available whenever someone has information about a wildlife law violation.
 If you are uncertain about whether or not the information should be reported, the best thing to do is make the report and let a Game and Fish officer sort out the problem.
 All calls are confidential and the reporting individual has the option of remaining anonymous.

 - Anyone having information relating to a wildlife law violation can contact the Operation Game Thief hotline, which is toll-free within New Mexico at 1-800-432-4263, or submit an on-line report.
 All information about the incident is taken and the caller is assigned a code number;

 - The information is relayed to an officer who immediately initiates an investigation;

 - If a poacher is arrested or issued a citation on the basis of information provided by the caller, a reward is authorized;

 - Rewards can be paid in cash, check or money order and the payment is arranged to protect the anonymity of the caller;

 - Most wildlife enthusiasts don’t except the reward — they just want the criminals stopped!

 The key to success and catching poachers is to report the information as quickly as possible.
 It is also helpful to give as much detailed information as possible.
-The following is a checklist which is helpful in providing the necessary information.

 It’s easy to donate and support New Mexico’s wildlife!